Idahoans to decide on Medicaid expansion

-BOISE, Idaho (AP) — Of all the decisions Idaho voters are making on election day, the decision on whether to expand Medicaid to more low-income Idahoans might be the one that hits closest to home for many.
+BOISE, Idaho (AP) — Of all the decisions Idaho voters are making on Election Day, the decision on whether to expand Medicaid to more low-income Idahoans might be the one that hits closest to home for many.

 The citizen initiative called Proposition 2 would expand Medicaid coverage to potentially more than 60,000 low-income adults across the state.
 Those residents are dubbed the “gap population,” people who make too much to qualify for Medicaid in its current form but don’t earn enough to get subsidized health insurance coverage under the state health insurance exchange.